-input devices:
+Table 1.1: Functions of the input unit.

+The input devices are as follows:

 Keyboard: The keyboard is the primary input device for text entry, featuring a layout of keys that allow users to input letters, numbers, and special characters.
 It often includes function keys, modifier keys (like Shift and Ctrl), and a numeric keypad for enhanced data entry.